Event-Based Framework for Agile Resilience in Criticality-Aware Wireless Networks: Simulation Results and Analysis

 Next, we evaluate the resilience strategies under different statistical LoS blockage behaviors.
 We conduct simulations with $N=8$ UEs to analyze the queue evolution across varying mean blockage durations, while maintaining a constant overall LoS blockage probability ($p_b=0.05$ for each link).
 Through adjustment of the blocking and unblocking rates $\kappa_\mathrm{B}$ and $\mu_\mathrm{B}$, a shorter mean blockage duration indicates frequent blocking and unblocking of LoS paths, while a longer duration implies a lower arrival rate of blockers.
 Once again, we compare the activation of different stages of our resilience policy to gain insights into the benefits obtained from each strategy, particularly considering different statistical blockage behaviors.
-Here, the comparison with the TDMA baseline is omitted, as it results in queue instability in this 8-user scenario.
+Here, the comparison with the OMA baseline is omitted, as it results in queue instability in this 8-user scenario.

-We assess the average worst user queuing delays $\HC{\bar{\tau}}$ and $\LC{\bar{\tau}}$ as obtained from \eqref{delay_eq}, along with the fraction of time queue thresholds are exceeded, in Figs. \ref{fig:delay} and \ref{fig:overflow}, respectively.
-Since our optimization is fairness-oriented, we evaluate the performance of the worst user in each Monte-Carlo run.
+We assess the average worst user queuing delays, along with the fraction of time queue thresholds are exceeded, in Figs. \ref{fig:delay} and \ref{fig:overflow}, respectively.
 Results indicate that HC data experiences significantly lower delays and fewer threshold violations compared to LC data.
-Several factors contribute to the resilience of HC queues: (1) HC data's mapping to the common message stream for more reliable decoding in the RSMA scheme, and (2) lower HC queue thresholds that trigger resilience measures early, thereby enhancing responsiveness to imminent congestion.
+Several factors contribute to the resilience of HC queues: (1) the dual-connectivity of HC data, enabling more reliable decoding in the MC-RSMA scheme, and (2) lower HC queue thresholds that trigger resilience measures early, thereby enhancing responsiveness to imminent congestion.
 For LC data, longer, infrequent blockages are more detrimental, leading to higher risks of queue overflow.
 Conversely, frequent LoS/NLoS transitions enable the system to regularly empty the buffers, thereby preventing excessive packet accumulation.
-This indicates that resilience measures become more relevant as failures affect the system over extended periods.
+This indicates that adaptive resilience measures become more relevant as failures affect the system over extended periods.
 Furthermore, for very short blockage durations ($50$ ms) both queuing delay and threshold violations also increase.
 This is attributed to the delayed blockage detection, which results in more frequent outages caused by undetected blockages during rapid channel fluctuations.